 Selection criteria

-- Nominees should be of exceptional merit who have made substantial contributions to society including:
+- Nominees should be of exceptional merit who have made substantial contributions to society, nationally and/or internationally, including:

 - visionary leaders and exemplary public figures